danielpeppin/library/Security_Basics.md

 2) Authentication - proof of identity with something known (password) and/or something held (key card)
 3) Authorization - rules that state what information is or is not accessible to a user or group

-Obfuscation - hidding or obscuring data
+Obfuscation - hidding or obscuring data (steganography is one particular method to accomplish objuscation)

 > Encryption is the best means to ensure confidentiality.
 Access controls can restric access on controled systems.
-Obfuscation, including steganography can hide information "in plane sight"
+Obfuscationcan hide information "in plane sight"

 ### Integrity